tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ──────────────
 ```

-If you chose to create a new Environment, type the name and press `enter`.
+If you chose to create a new environment, enter a name and press `enter`.

 ```bash
 Enter a new Environment name:  mesh-demo